anishrana2001/Openshift/DO288/V.4.18/05:03-Templates.md

 8. Start and verify the build.
 9. Verify the deployment, service, route, and labels.

-This is not just a simple `oc new-app` task.
-This is a template-based deployment task.
-So blindly typing commands is how people summon YAML demons.
+This is not just a simple oc new-app task.
+This is a template-based deployment task, so understanding the template workflow is important.

 ---